Substra/substra-backend/README.md

 ## Expiry token period

-An global environment variable `ACCESS_TOKEN_LIFETIME` can be set for dealing with expiry token period.
+An global environment variable `ACCESS_TOKEN_LIFETIME` expressed in minutes can be set for dealing with expiry token period.
-By default, set to 24h.
+By default, set to 24*60 min i.e 24h.

 ## Testing fabric-sdk-py